etiennerev1222/orchestrai-hackathon-ADK/README.md

 # OrchestrAI Hackathon Project

-© 2025 Étienne Revol - Licensed under GPLv3
+© 2025 Etienne Revol - Licensed under GPLv3

 ## About

 This software is part of the OrchestrAI Hackathon project.
 It is distributed under the GNU General Public License v3 (GPLv3).
-No part of this software may be reused in proprietary or security-critical systems without the explicit written consent of Étienne Revol.
+No part of this software may be reused in proprietary or security-critical systems without the explicit written consent of Etienne Revol.

 ## License